andrewtavis/causeinfer/README.md

 # Installation

-causeinfer can be downloaded from pypi via pip or sourced directly from this repository:
+causeinfer can be downloaded from PyPI via pip or sourced directly from this repository:

 ```bash
 pip install causeinfer